David Erskine Baker (1730-1767)

 The Whitby collector of customs Francis Gibson was a poet, playwright and fellow of the Society of Antiquaries.

-William Hutchinson authored an early history of the County of Durham and the "Spirit of Masonry"
+William Hutchinson authored early histories of the Counties of Durham and Cumberland, topographies of Northumberland and the Lake District, plus novels, plays and the much reprinted "Spirit of Masonry" which saw five editions in his lifetime.

 William Henry Lambton was the MP for Durham and installed as provincial Grand Master of Durham in 1788.